 F. americana ‘Autumn Purple’ is a male selection that has started to be used in Palo Alto since the early 2000s.
 More golden with gentle, peachy orange-rose sections – with some russet highlights here and there – than purple, it is our earliest fall color, lighting up in October and going mostly bare by Halloween.

 In Stanford Research Park nearby, a sidewalk allee of Autumn Purple ash fronts a row of coast redwoods (Sequoia sempervirens) on California Ave, at 2475 Hanover St. They were planted in 2004.
-The ample irrigation and nearby lawn don’t seem to have resulted in particularly fast growth, but they have been picking up about twelve‘ years later.
+The ample irrigation and nearby lawn didn’t seem to have resulted in particularly fast growth, but they have been picking up about twelve years later.
 The allee flanks a sidewalk built over Engineered Soil Mix, part of Palo Alto’s “structural soil” program.
-Observe the trees’ thick, snake-like surface roots; perhaps root-bound nursery stock explains their slower-than-expected growth.
+Observe the trees’ thick, snake-like surface roots; perhaps root-bound nursery stock explains their slower-than-expected initial growth.
 The delightfully perky winter profile of the canopy is almost a cartoon of a symmetrical, neatly branching tree, at least at this stage of their life.

 Name derivation: Fraxinus – classical Latin name for ash; americana – American.

 About this Entry: The first paragraph of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 The section on Autumn Purple was added Oct 2017 by Sairus Patel.